MEET OUR AFFILIATES

-For four years now, men across Massachusetts have done something that has never been done before.
+For a remarkable nine years now, men across Massachusetts have done something that has never been done before.
 A very diverse group of hundreds of men gathered at the State House and 10’s of thousands of men and boys across the Commonwealth participated in local events to make a public declaration of their commitment to hold each other accountable for the prevalence and pervasiveness of sexual assault and domestic violence.
 By standing united in this cause, they made a difference.

 We have again chosen to focus this year’s WRD Campaign on men’s violence against women in a human rights framework.
 By doing so, we encourage identification and examination of the causes of and contributing factors to violence against women.
 We also draw attention to a continuum of violence across the world that targets women and girls.
 Simultaneously, we hope to deepen our understanding of how racism, heterosexism and homophobia, and the other isms manifest and contribute to sexual assault and domestic violence where victims are women and girls and where victims are people of color, GLBTQ victims, elder victims, victims with disabilities and male victims.